seed-run/homepage/index.md

         <i class="fa fa-refresh" aria-hidden="true"></i>
       </div>
       <h2>Continuous Delivery</h2>
       <p>Create and configure multiple environments for your team.
-Environments in Seed are based on the stages in Serverless Framework with all the perks.</p>
+Monitor and visualize your pipelines using our simple and easy to use console.</p>
     </div>
     <div class="pipeline-table">
       <div class="table">